Hass2an/RazorPay-clone/README.md

 ## Usage
-You can use this project as a starting point for building your own payment processing applications.
+You can use this project as a starting point for building your payment processing applications.
 Customize the design and functionality to meet your specific requirements.